NixOS/nixpkgs/doc/languages-frameworks/vim.section.md

 }
 ```

-For Neovim the syntax is
+For Neovim the syntax is:

 ```
 neovim.override {